 You can expect to have transmission issues with even moderate turbocharging.
 With a weak 5 speed and an automatic that isn't much stronger, be prepared to do a swap, or to replace your transmission on many occasions as a weak link of the drivetrain.
 (May 2020 Update: 5 speeds are good for 500hp and with our Nissan 350Z 6 speed kit, this changes the game as well up to 1000hp).

 N/A cars have much smaller injectors and a tiny fuel pump.
 Even the JDM 2JZ-GTE's 440cc injectors are pushing it at 400 HP.
 The TT fuel pump is usually good until around 500 HP and is so good, many other car cultures use it in their projects.
 If you plan to install a turbo kit, plan on replacing the fuel system, including fuel rail, injectors, pump, pressure regulator, etc.

 Factory turbo Supras have 8.5:1 compression, which is very conducive to a decent amount of boost.
 Early N/As have a 10:1 compression ratio, which is great for E85 builds and lots of power, but awful for pump gas (even 93 octane).
-The inexpensive way is to install a thinner head gasket (we offer a 2.5mm gasket for this reason), which involves taking off the head, intake and exhaust manifolds, and quite a bit of work, not to mention prepping the head and block for a multi-layered steel head gasket needed to properly handle boost.
+The inexpensive fix for compression is to install a thicker head gasket (we offer a 2.5mm gasket for this reason), which involves taking off the head, intake and exhaust manifolds, and quite a bit of work, not to mention prepping the head and block for a multi-layered steel head gasket needed to properly handle boost.
 While you're in there, expect to replace various gaskets as necessary, and upgrade to ARP head studs...and that's the LESS expensive option.
 The CORRECT way is to install lower compression pistons.
 Although you can use a used set of GTE pistons, it is very likely that you would end up wasting your time instead of rebuilding the engine the proper way with a new set of forged aftermarket ones.

 1998+ Supras, IS300s, SC300s, and GS300s come equipped with VVTi.
 Although VVTi features are entirely superior to non-VVTi setups, they also have other changes as well.
 The distributor is eliminated for a wasted spark setup (like the 1987-1992 turbo Supras), compression is bumped up from 10:1 to 10.5:1, and the connecting rods are thinner/weaker.
 They also use a drive-by-wire throttle, instead of a cable actuated throttle.
 As Toyota's first foray into electronic throttle control, most find the DBW system and pedal to be lacking in response and rather annoying.
 Although this system eliminates the often-troublesome IAC valve, it isn't ideal for swaps or most applications.
 If your car does have an electronic throttle pedal however, we do recommend using the AEM Infinity or Haltech Elite standalone ECUs to control the engine as well as throttle.

-VVTi cars also have 5 speed automatic transmissions, which aren't known to be very stout, and have almost no aftermarket options to strengthen them at all.
+VVTi N/A cars also have 5 speed automatic transmissions, which aren't known to be very stout, and have almost no aftermarket options to strengthen them at all.
 We usually have 5-6 of these in good working order, and have trouble getting rid of them because demand is so low.
 Another issue is the Multiplex CANBUS system on VVTi equipped cars.
 This system (which is now mainstream on all new cars) involves all of the different computers "talking" to each other.
 The transmission has its own dedicated ECU now, instead of being integrated with the engine management box.
 This causes issues with tuning, and can cause failure of the instrument cluster, ABS, cruise control, and various other features.

 2JZ-GE cars have a side facing throttle instead of a front facing intake manifold, which makes installing an intercooler setup both annoying and needlessly lengthy.
 A 2JZ-GTE intake manifold setup will NOT bolt up.
 Just like the exhaust manifold, the flange uses a different bolt pattern.
 There are some cheap knockoff intake manifolds that are out there that can be used, but quality is often questionable at best, and a custom manifold is pricey as well.